Extreme sports for extreme seniors

 Many people don’t know that scuba diving can be quite dangerous.
 You need to be a good swimmer and able to haul a bit of heavy equipment.

-Otherwise, scuba diving can be great fun and you can see the ocean bed and view places like the Great Barrier Reef like you have never seen it before.
+Otherwise, scuba diving can be great fun and you can see the ocean bed and view places like the Great Barrier Reef like never before.

 If you are healthy, there should be nothing stopping you from strapping on some flippers and going on an ocean expedition.

-In 2018, a 95-year old World War II veteran broke a world record, which happened to be his own record, for scuba diving.
+In 2019, a 95-year old World War II veteran broke a world record, which happened to be his own record, for scuba diving, according to Sky News.

 Ray Woolley from Britain dived for nearly 50 minutes to explore a shipwreck off the shore of Cyprus.